 If you can understand what is in a pack from feeling it, then you can be dead certain that someone else will too, especially someone who makes a living handling parcels.
-However, it is possible that the extensive list of items linked to above which cannot be sent to Italy from the USA may be to blame for certain items never arriving at their destinations.
+However, it is possible that the extensive list of items which cannot be sent to Italy from the USA – linked to above – may be to blame for certain items never arriving at destinations in Italy.
 Those living in the USA need to check the list carefully before assuming Italian postal workers are light fingered.

 To keep curious hands from understanding whether something is worth stealing, if you are sending things to Italy, pop items like DVDs, CDs or clothes in a rigid cardboard box.
 Otherwise the chances of these things mysteriously evaporating will be considerably higher.
 But note that packages may well be opened to ensure they conform to the restrictions mentioned at the start of this post.

 Hold your horses for a moment.
-Resist the urge to rush off to the mail box, as you are still not ready to post something to the Living Museum.
+Resist the urge to rush off to the mail box, as you are still not yet ready to post something to Italy.
 Please read on.

 Print that Address